Robust information divergences for model-form uncertainty arising from sparse data in random PDE: Hybrid information divergences and model-form uncertainty

-for measures $\gamma$ and $\lambda$ on a Polish space $\mathcal{Y}$, arising from the geostatistical model(s) proposed for $a$.
+for measures $\gamma$ and $\lambda$ on a Polish space $\mathcal{Y}$, arising from the geostatistical models proposed for $a$.
+For example, the nominal and alternative distribution of $y$ could be associated with small parametric perturbations or to completely different models within a parametric family.
 The discrete solution $z = (\bar{u}_n)$, resulting from a given algorithm for solving the random PDE, represents a source of variability as it is modeled by a stochastic process.
 Theoretically, $z$ has a known distribution given by $\nu$, on a Polish space $\mathcal{Z}$, that depends on the solver and $\bar{a}$.
-In general even if the distribution of $a$ is prescribed it may not be tractable to sample from $\nu$ directly.
+In general, even if the distribution of $a$ is prescribed it may not be tractable to sample from $\nu$ directly.
 Instead, the conditional distribution of $\bar{u}$ given $y$, that is,

 is a computable quantity that we will evaluate using a FEM solver as indicated in \cref{fig:propagation-uncertainty}.
-Stating our objective more formally, we consider \cref{eq:weak-error-observables} between a QoI sampled with respect to the nominal measure $\Pb = \gamma \otimes \nu$ and alternative measure $\Qb = \lambda \otimes \nu$.
+Theoretically, qualitatively different distributions for $y$ (i.e.\ geostatistical models with more or less regularity) could necessitate different solvers; in this case, one could also include $\nu'$ different from $\nu$.
+For simplicity here we assume that the same solver with distribution $\nu(\dd z \mid y)$ is used with respect to the nominal and alternative model.
+Stating our objective more formally, we consider \cref{eq:weak-error-observables} between a QoI sampled with respect to the full Bayesian network for the nominal measure $\Pb = \gamma \otimes \nu$ and alternative measure $\Qb = \lambda \otimes \nu$.
 The preceding analysis suggests that bounds for model outputs that distinguish these different sources of uncertainty can be obtained by concentrating on a special case of the hybrid bounds proposed in \cite{DupuisChowdhary:2013ae} that rely on the conditional distribution \cref{eq:solution-distribution}.